RamandeepBambora/dev-apac.bambora.com/source/apis.md

 CustNumber | string(64) | An additional reference for the transaction sent by you for reporting purposes.
 CustRef | string(64) | 	A reference for the transaction sent by you for reporting purposes.
 Amount | Numeric | Amount entered in cent value e.g. $55.00 = 5500
-TrnType | Numeric	| 1 is for Credit Card – Purchase <br/> 2 is for Credit Card - Auth
+TrnType | Numeric	| 1 is for Credit Card – Purchase
 CardNumber | string(16) | The credit card number.
 E.g. 1234567890654321
 ExpM | string(2) |	Month when the credit card expires.
 ExpY | string(4) | Year when the credit card expires.